henzeb/enumhancer/README.md

     // ...
 }
 ```
-You can also just use one of the functionalities by using the specific trait
+You can also just use one of the features by using the specific trait
-for that functionality.
+for that feature.

 Note: all traits can be used next to each other, except for `Mappers`, which has
 implemented the methods of `Makers`, `Extractor` and `Reporters`.